justinherrera/justinherrera/README.md

 ### Hi there 👋

-Here are some of my interests in Web:
+Here are some of my personal interests:

 - 💬 Currently learning typescript
 - 💬 Exploring cloud with AWS